TedCha/spark-cluster-computer/README.md

 $ wget https://downloads.apache.org/hadoop/common/hadoop-3.2.1/hadoop-3.2.1.tar.gz
 ```

+*Note, the link in the bash command might not work if Hadoop has been updated.*

 Next, extract the tar and move the binary to the /opt directory using the following command:

 ```bash